Adding Nodes to Kubernetes Cluster When Traffic Grew

 Capacity planning

 Our request rate has grown about 12% per month for the last 3 months.
-If this continues, we'll need to add capacity again in about 5 months.
+If that holds, we'll need more capacity in about 5 months.

 Removing nodes later